-- (1) Student status is terminated: - a) if the student is successfully transferred to another higher education institution, as of the date of the transfer, - b) if the student announces to terminate their student status, as of the date of the announcement,
+- (1) Student status is terminated: - a) if the student is successfully transferred to another higher education institution, as of the date of the transfer, - b) if the student announces to terminate their student status, as of the date of the announcement, programme, as of the last day of the enrolment period subsequent to the resolution of withdrawal from the state-funded programme,

-Modified by Senate Resolution No. 49e/2018/2019 SZT on September 17, 2019.
+3 Modified by Senate Resolution No. 49e/2018/2019 SZT on September 17, 2019.